Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

 $$

-The final feature vector includes global mean and variance of methylation, hyper- and hypo-methylation percentages, chromosome-wise mean methylation and CpG counts across all twenty-four chromosomes, and the effective number of CpG sites
+The final feature vector includes global mean and variance of methylation, hyper- and hypo-methylation percentages, chromosome-wise mean methylation and CpG counts across all twenty-four chromosomes, and the effective number of CpG sites.

 These features are stored in `features_dataset.csv` and used for model training.

 ## Model Training